Model Checking Flat Freeze LTL on One-Counter Automata: Introduction

 Evaluated on a run of a one-counter automaton, this formula is true if and only if there are at least two different positions in the run which both have control state $v$ and the same counter value.
 Intuitively the operator $\downarrow_r$ binds the current counter value to register $r$, while the operator $\uparrow_r$ tests whether the current counter value is equal to the content of register $r$.

 This paper concerns the model checking problem for Freeze LTL on one-counter automata.
-It is known that this problem is undecidable in general, but PSPACE-complete if one restricts to \emph{deterministic} one-counter automata~\cite{DemriLS08}.
+It is known that this problem is undecidable in general and PSPACE-complete if one restricts to \emph{deterministic} one-counter automata~\cite{DemriLS10}.
 Rather than restricting the class of one-counter automata, one can seek to identify decidable syntactic fragments of Freeze LTL.
 This approach was pursued in~\cite{DemriS10}, which studied the \emph{flat} fragment of Freeze LTL.
-The flatness condition places restrictions on the occurrence of the binding construct $\downarrow_r$ in relation to the until and release operators (see Section~\ref{sec:flat} for details).
+The flatness condition places restrictions on the occurrence of the binding construct $\downarrow_r$ in relation to the until operator (see Section~\ref{sec:flat} for details).
 For example, in a flat formula in negation normal form the binding operator $\downarrow_r$ can occur within the scope of $\mathsf{F}$ but not $\mathsf{G}$.
 (Thus formula (\ref{eq:flat}) is flat.)
-The flatness restriction for Freeze LTL has a similar flavour to the flatness restriction for constraint LTL~\cite{ComonC00} and for Metric Temporal Logic~\cite{BouyerMOW08}.
+The flatness restriction for Freeze LTL has a similar flavour to the respective flatness restrictions for constraint LTL~\cite{ComonC00} and for Metric Temporal Logic~\cite{BouyerMOW08}.

 Demri and Sangnier~\cite{DemriS10} considered the decidability of model checking flat Freeze LTL across a range of different counter-machine models.
 For one-counter automata they showed decidability of model checking for a certain fragment of flat Freeze LTL and they left open the problem of model checking flat Freeze LTL in general.